omerfarukz/coffee-ready/README.md

 Researched many ways to detection.
 Like a using computer vision, SCT sensors.
 Decided to contious tracking of power consuption of our devices for signal processing.

 ## How it works
-- ACS712(Current sensor) is read to electrical current.
+- One wire from electric hub is connected to ACS712.
+(ACS712 is an electrical current.)
 - AtTiny read the data from ACS712.
-Calculates amperage and sends by serial to ESP8266(Because ESP8266 does not have an analog input)
+Calculates amperage and sends by serial connection to the ESP8266(Because ESP8266 does not have an analog input)
-- ESP8266 receives amperage value from serial and transfer that to firebase(realtime database from google).
+- ESP8266 receives amperage value from serial connection and transfer that data to firebase(realtime database from google).
-- One cloud function(from google firebase platform) handles changes on data node and sends notification email.
+- A cloud function (Cloud Functions from google firebase platform) handles changes on data and sends notification email when coffee is ready to have.